Governor Jim Justice appoints career coal executive “to ensure fair and prompt regulation of public utilities”

 The lead editorial is a rewrite of yesterday's Mike Myer's opinion column (see next post down):

 A week ago, Charleston was permeated with a near-sense of panic.
 Time was running out for West Virginia legislators and Gov. Earl Ray Tomblin to agree on a budget.
-There were warnings — some of them in the . . .
+There were warnings . . .